 It will also demonstrate that you care about the viewing experience of your site visitors.
 They, in turn, will pay you back with their trust and return visits.

 In this blog post, you will learn how to easily add a Google Font family of your choice to our Wright Framework or any other of the Joomlashack templates.

 The technique you will learn in this tutorial is creating a custom.css file for your own style rules.
 You will learn how to create this file for your Wright Framework on any other Joomlashack template.

-You will then be able to easily add a Google Font family to a preferred element on your pages.
+You will then be able to easily specify a Google Font family to a preferred HTML element on your pages.
+For this tutorial, we will add the Roboto Google Font family to the h2 heading tag.

 Do I Really Need to Create an Extra File for My Joomla Site?